26th November - 5th December 2019

 In the case you need to cancel your participation, a 67% refund (excluding deposit) will be given up to 75 days prior to the workshop starting date and a 33% refund up to 60 days prior to the workshop starting date.

 I reserve the right to increase the price of the workshop if costs rise due to unexpected changes in fees, taxes or exchange rates.

 In the Simien mountains we'll be traveling in altitudes of up to 3300 meters above sea level (MASL).
 This is usually not dangerous in any way, but be aware that if you're sensitive you might need to slow things down and take some rests in the beginning of the trip.
-Alternatively, you may choose to arrive in Addis Ababa (2300 MASL) one or two days prior to the workshop to acclimatize - Addis is great so this is highly recommended.
+Alternatively, you may choose to arrive in Addis Ababa (2300 MASL) one or two days prior to the workshop to acclimatize - Addis is great and has tons of things to do, so this is highly recommended.
 I will arrive 1-2 days prior to the workshop, so feel free to join and improve your experience in the Simien.

 Though improbable, workshop dates might shift a few days here or there, up to 6 months prior to start date.
 Please contact me if you have schedule limitations.

 The tour plan above is subject to change.
 If weather conditions are unfavorable we might not be able to fulfil some or all of the planned activities, but that is extremely unlikely.